lucioalmeidastockio/some-core-layer/README.md

 - Have input and output ([_function use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/functions/FunctionUseCase.java))
 - Have only input ([_consumer use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/consumers/ConsumerUseCase.java))
 - Have only output ([_supplier use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/suppliers/SupplierUseCase.java))
-- Neither input or output ([_runnable use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/runnables/RunnableUseCase.java))
+- Have neither input or output ([_runnable use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/runnables/RunnableUseCase.java))

 So, what will it be?
 To answer that, let's take a look at some important parts of our workflow in regards to that: